Siyamthanda-code/Factory-Telemetry-Analysis/README.md

 Each location operates 9 types of machines, reporting status updates every 10 minutes.

+**Note:** The raw JSON data file exceeds 25MB and is not included in this repository.

 ## Tools & Technologies

 -   **Tableau Desktop:** Data visualization and business intelligence.